frypan05/notes/README.md

-Here's a README template for your collaborative file-sharing project.
-This README explains each part of the project concisely and effectively.

----

 # Collaborative File Sharing Platform

 A web application for sharing files across various formats (Text, PDF, images, PPT, DOC).
 Users can upload, view, and manage files, with the ability to invite contributors.
 Built with a MERN stack (MongoDB, Express, Next, Node.js) and AWS S3 for file storage.